Test of lepton universality in beauty-quark decays

-Data are used to correct the simulated $K\pi$ mass spectrum for \BuBdKpiplusee and \BuBdKpijpsi decays~\cite{LHCb-PAPER-2016-025}.
+For the modelling of nonresonant and resonant partially reconstructed backgrounds, data are used to correct the simulated $K\pi$ mass spectrum for \BuBdKpiplusee and \BuBdKpijpsi decays~\cite{LHCb-PAPER-2016-025}.
 The calibrated simulation is used subsequently to obtain the \mKll mass shape and relative fractions of these background components.
 In order to accommodate possible lepton-universality violation in these partially reconstructed processes, which are underpinned by the same $\bquarkbar\to\squarkbar$ quark-level transitions as those of interest, the overall yield of such decays is left to vary freely in the fit.
 The shape of the \BuJpsipi background contribution is taken from simulation but the size with respect to the \BuJpsiK mode is constrained using the known ratio of the relevant branching fractions~\cite{LHCb-PAPER-2016-051, PDG2020} and efficiencies.

 In the fits to nonresonant \BuKee candidates, the mass shape of the background from \BuJpsiKee decays with an emitted photon that is not reconstructed is also taken from simulation and, adjusting for the relevant selection efficiency, its yield is constrained to the value from the fit to the resonant mode within its uncertainty.
 In all fits, the combinatorial background is modelled with an exponential function with a freely varying yield and shape.